 Recent studies suggest that introducing mangoes into the diet may help reduce constipation.
+As mangoes contain a good amount of dietary fiber, they may help encourage bowel movements.

 Constipation is when a person has difficulty passing stool.
 This may result in pain, bloating, and other symptoms.